SciVis/scivis.github.io/_exjobb/broman_astrocasting.md

 Applications are accepted on a rolling basis.
 -->

 Applications for this project are still accepted.
-Please send an email indicating your interest for this thesis work to [emma.broman@liu.se](mailto:emma.broman@liu.se) ASAP, including your CV/LinkedIn and a Ladok transcript of courses.
+Please send an email indicating your interest for this thesis work to [emma.broman@liu.se](mailto:emma.broman@liu.se), including your CV/LinkedIn and a Ladok transcript of courses.
 If you are already a pair wanting to work on the thesis together or you are interested in multiple thesis works, a single email will suffice.